-Emma Westerman is the Associate Director of the Acquisition and Development Program (ADP) for the Homeland Security Operational Analysis Center (HSOAC).
-She is a mathematician who specializes in acquisition, logistics, technology, sustainment, cybersecurity, and lifecycle risk management.
+Emma Westerman is director of the Acquisition and Development Program (ADP) for the Homeland Security Operational Analysis Center (HSOAC).
+She is a mathematician who specializes in requirements, acquisition, logistics, technology, sustainment, cybersecurity, and lifecycle risk management.

 Westerman is a graduate of Carnegie Mellon University with a joint B.S. in mathematics and statistics and a B.A. in philosophy.
 She also received a dual M.S. in mathematics and statistics from Georgetown University.
 At Carnegie Mellon she studied graph theory, logic and optimization.
-She received a National Science Foundation grant to study the minimum crossing numbers of complete graphs, and she volunteered with WorldTeach in Ecuador.
 At Georgetown she studied signal processing and data mining.
+She received a National Science Foundation grant to study the minimum crossing numbers of complete graphs, has taught in Ecuador, and enjoys speaking about the importance of data-driven capability analysis.